aelkouhen/aelkouhen.github.io/_posts/data-gcp/2023-11-21-data-gcp-part-1.md

 sudo systemctl restart postgresql@13-main
 ```

-In `pg_hba.conf` these commands added a rule to allow access to all hosts:
+In `pg_hba.conf`, these commands added a rule to allow access to all hosts:

 ```config
 #GSP918 - allow access to all hosts